 A studio course in fundamental dance technique, including jazz dance, modern/contemporary dance, and ballet.
 The course focuses on proper alignment, execution, and the overall strength and flexibility specific to the dancer.
 The artistry and musicality of the dancer is explored through dance combinations, improvisation exercises, and analysis of famous pieces of choreography.
+Also serves as a PE course.
 3 Credits.